 4. Park in the main Disneyland structure

 …and take the tram to the park since you can ride in the last two cars without folding up your strollers.
 We’ve always parked in the Toy Story lot and bused over, and it didn’t occur to us until it was too late that we’d have to schlep two kids, two folded strollers, an infant seat, and all of our stuff onto the shuttle.
 It was a huge pain in the ass.
 So if you park in the Toy Story lot, try to bring as little gear as possible (yeah, right), or park in the main Disneyland structure and take the tram.

-5. If you are taking two kids (or a baby and another child), try to take two strollers.
+5. If you are taking two kids (or a baby and another child), and your partner/spouse is also going, try to take two strollers.

 Now that summer is over and Calvin is older, we’re ready to try Disneyland as a family of 4 again.
 If you have any tips for taking a one year old to D’land, I’m all mouse ears! 🙂